-- 1. Meet the definition of homeless at the time of entry into the PSH program; - 2.
+- 1. Have met the definition of homeless at the time of entry into the PSH program; - 2.
 No longer require the level of supportive services that the PSH program provides; and, - 3.
 Must be referred by the CoC program provider.